International day dedicated to the memory of the victims of the Holocaust

 Think of the million Tutsis murdered by the Hutus.

-I would like, on behalf of all of you, to greet very affectionately our friends, so courageous, miraculously rescued from the death camps, present among us this evening, and who 75 years later are still here to say the unspeakable, to convey but above all to fight.
+I would like, on behalf of all of you, to greet very affectionately our friends, so courageous, miraculously rescued from the death camps, present among us this evening, and who 75 years later are still here to say the unspeakable, to transmit but above all to fight.

-Monday, January 27, on this symbolic day, the President of the French Republic, Mr. Emmanuel Macron will inaugurate the renovated and completed Wall of Names, of the 75,568 Jews deported from France.
+Monday, January 27, on this symbolic day, the President of the French Republic, Mr. Emmanuel Macron will inaugurate the renovated and completed Wall of Names, of 75,568 Jews deported from France.

 This wall, these tombstones of our martyrs are proof of the crime, the genocide of the Jews.